 afferent nerve fibers of the vestibular component

-of cranial nerve number VII, the vestibulocochlear nerve.
+of cranial nerve number VIII, the vestibulocochlear nerve.

 We also have hair cells in the semicircular canals.

 These are associated with the cristae ampullaris.

 The cristae ampullaris is characterized by the cupula,

 very prominent body associated with the cristae ampullaris.